lorizahasa/cms-TT-run2/NanoAOD_Gen/README.md

 ## Signal generation and grid-pack prodcution

-Clone the genproduction repo (do everyting outside of CMMSW)
+Clone the genproduction repo (do everyting outside of CMSSW)
 * git clone https://github.com/cms-sw/genproductions.git

 Copy the UFO and python script which will create MG cards